tomy2105/KnowledgeNotes/cpp/cpp11.md

 ###  Type long long int

+It is guaranteed to be at least as large as a `long int`, and have no fewer than 64 bits.

 ### Static assertions

 ### Allow sizeof to work on members of classes without an explicit object